-The term 'Mortgage Modification Package' is explained in detail and with examples in the Real Estate edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Mortgage Modification Package' is explained in detail and with examples in the Real Estate edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Mortgage Modification Package refers to an agreement that reduces the homeowners’ mortgage payments and possibly overall mortgage debt when they are suffering from significant financial struggles.
 The idea is to help the borrowers become capable of making their loan payments.
 This way they can keep their home and not forfeit it in costly foreclosure proceedings.

 This does not mean that it is easy to get approved on a Mortgage Modification Package.
 The mortgage company ultimately will determine if they will allow for such a modification.
 These changes to the mortgage agreements really are to the advantage of the lender and are often in their best interest.
 Through helping borrowers to make their payments in a timely fashion, the financial institutions get to keep performing loans and sidestep the tremendous costs, time, and hassle of foreclosing on the property.

 The name Mortgage Modification Package describes precisely what occurs in these arrangements.
 Current mortgage terms become modified so that the interest rate, payments, and overall final balance of the loan are manageable for the borrowers’ in question.
 Amounts which are past due can be paid down either utilizing installments or otherwise can be deferred to the end point of the mortgage.
 The repayment timeframe of the loan can be extended as well.
 This lowers the principle payments which are due each month.
 There are cases where the financial institution will even consent to writing down the remaining loan principle to a manageable amount the borrower can truly afford.